SusannaMazzocchi/Red_Wine_Quality/README.md

 ---------
 ## 📝 About the Project
-This project was developed for a Machine Learning university exam.
+HI, I'm Susanna!
+I develop this project for a Machine Learning university exam.
 The goal is to classify red wine quality (scored from 3 to 8) using various chemical properties such as acidity, residual sugar, and alcohol content.
 Since extreme quality scores (like 3 or 8) are very rare, the core challenge of the project focuses on handling **severely imbalanced data** while building a robust predictive model that generalizes well to unseen samples.

 ---------------
 ## 🛠️ Technologies & Tools